traquito/traquito.github.io/docs/tracker/README.md

     - Great for schools or beginners

 !!! success "Telemetry out of the box!"
-    Works with the U4B-protocol telemetry of GPS coordinates, Altitude, Speed, and Voltage.
+    Works with Basic Telemetry of GPS coordinates, Altitude, Speed, and Voltage.

     Pick a free [channel](../channelmap/help/README.md), then [track](../search/spots/dashboard/example/README.md){:target="_blank"} your flight!